Top Rated Virginia DUI / DWI Lawyers • Experienced Defense Attorney

-A DUI arrest can be an embarrassing and devastating event.
+Driving Under the Influence (DUI) also referred to as Driving While Intoxicated (DWI) is a criminal offense that occurs when a person operates a motor vehicle while intoxicated with alcohol or drugs.
+A DUI / DWI arrest can be an embarrassing and devastating event.
 Now is not the time to have a lawyer that is going to lecture you about your choices.
-The simple fact is, you are in trouble with the law and you need a non-judgmental advocate to give you straightforward advice about protecting you before the Court and presenting your best defense.
-If you have been arrested for DUI in Virginia, then you need an experienced Virginia DUI Lawyer.
-Riley & Wells Attorneys-At-Law possess over 40 years of combined DUI law experience and are routinely recognized by organizations such as Virginia Super Lawyers for superior legal ability and exceptional ethical standards.
-Our Virginia driving under the influence defense lawyers are either members of or have been recognized by various prominent national organizations such as the National College for DUI Defense and the National Advocacy for DUI Defense.
-We are experienced and skilled Virginia DUI Lawyers that clients who are serious about their freedom and future want to represent them.
-We use every resource the law allows, and consider guilty pleas only when they are in the best interest of our clients, whether the drunk driving allegation is either a first offense or a felony allegations.
-Our experienced Virginia DUI Attorneys have an established reputation for effectively representing clients accused of drunk driving across the Richmond VA Petersburg Metropolitan and Central Virginia area including the Counties of Chesterfield, Dinwiddie, Henrico, Hanover, New Kent, Prince George & Brunswick, and the Cities of Colonial Heights and Hopewell.
-If you have been accused of being in violation of the Virginia DUI law, then you need quality, effective representation.
-You can benefit from our experience to defend your DUI case.
+The simple fact is that you are in trouble with the law and you need a non-judgmental advocate to give you straightforward advice about protecting you before the Court and presenting your best defense.
+You need an experienced Virginia DUI / DWI Lawyer if you have been arrested for driving drunk in Virginia.
+We can help!

+The DUI / DWI law is a specialized area of the criminal law.
+Exercise caution before you engage a lawyer for representation that lacks the proper training or experience.
+Our Virginia DUI / DWI defense lawyers are either members of or have been recognized by various prominent national organizations such as the National College for DUI Defense and the National Advocacy for DUI Defense.
+We are experienced and skilled Virginia DUI / DWI Lawyers that clients who are serious about their freedom and future want to represent them.
+We use every resource the law allows and consider guilty pleas only when they are in the best interest of our clients.

 - Ignition Interlock

 - Employment issues

 Virginia Implied Consent Breath Test Law